Armenia News Items

 Barack Obama's trip to Turkey earlier this month was aimed at strengthening US-Turkey ties, but many Armenian-Americans also hoped for a fulfillment of a campaign promise, namely the recognition of the massacre of millions of Armenians in 1915 as a genocide.
 They were sorely disappointed as President Obama softened his language choosing instead to use euphemisms and staying clear from using the term "genocide."

-- Read more about President Obama's trip to Turkey and analysis
+- More about President Obama's trip to Turkey and analysis

 President Obama is not likely to recognize the Armenian genocide on April 24 as was hoped for by Armenian-Americans in order, he stated, "to allow the process of Turkish-Armenian reconciliation to continue".